openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-Returns a Lua table holds all of the current request's POST query arguments (of the MIME type `application/x-www-form-urlencoded`).
-It is required to read the request body first by calling [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) or to turn on the [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) directive, or a Lua exception will be thrown.
+Returns a Lua table holding all the current request POST query arguments (of the MIME type `application/x-www-form-urlencoded`).
+Call [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) to read the request body first or turn on the [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) directive to avoid Lua exception errors.

-Here is an example,

     location = /test {